wolfworld6/AIcity2024-track3/docs/FEATURE_EXTRACTION.md

 bash scripts/finetune/track3_vit_g_A1_ft.sh
 ```

-Also we provide finetuned models here: <a href="https://huggingface.co/wolfutopia/videomae-v2_finetune_aicity"> 🤗</a>&nbsp;.
+Also we provide finetuned models here: <a href="https://huggingface.co/wolfutopia/videomae-v2_finetune_aicity"> 🤗</a>&nbsp; and put it into `$BASE_DIR/feature_extraction/weights`.
 You can download them for feature extraction.

 ## Inference to extract video features
 You can extract video features by running: